brendajin/cyberswipe.js/README.md

 </p>
 <p>The <code><em>options</em></code> can be set with an <code>object</code>.
 Here are the basic parameters with their defaults:
 <pre><code>    {
-        drawerWidth: 250, // All units are in px
+        drawerWidth: 250, <em>// All units are in px</em>
         handleWidth: 60,
-        threshold: 50, // The threshold at which the drawer will snap open or shut
+        threshold: 50, <em>// The threshold at which the drawer will snap open or shut</em>
         dragElement: document.getElementById('drag-handle'),
-        pushContent: false // If set to true, content will be pushed over when nav drawer opens }
+        pushContent: false <em>// If set to true, content will be pushed over when nav drawer opens</em>
+    }
 </code></pre>
 </p>